shivmsingh/datastructures/README.md

-# Data Strucutres and Algortihms in C++
+# Data Structures and Algortihms in C++

-## A Simple git  repository consisting of questions of data structures and algorithms for practice.
+A simple git repository consisting of questions of Data Structures and Algorithms for practice.